Skip directly to step 3 for documents that are already prepared.

 What are the corporate bylaws and why are they so important for my Florida corporation?

-The corporate bylaws serve as a blueprint for your Florida corporation The bylaws contain the rights, privileges, and powers of the officers, directors, and shareholders.
-Most Florida bylaws contain the number of directors and their names.
-Florida bylaws also contain the names of the officers for the titles: President, Vice-President, Secretary, and Treasurer/Chief Financial Officer (CFO).
+The corporate bylaws serve as a blueprint for your Florida corporation.
+The bylaws contain the rights, privileges, and powers of the officers, directors, and shareholders.
+Most Florida bylaws contain the number of directors and their names as well as the names of the officers for the titles:

 What is a Florida corporate kit?